 The pivotal point of the exhibition is Vigeland’s urn, consisting of a spherical form on top of a simple pillar.
 Of a total of 18 square reliefs that encircle the monument, Vigeland managed to complete only eight before his death, while ten of the reliefs were left as white monochromes.
 For this exhibition ten corresponding plaster monochromes are produced and shown together with a plaster version of the entombment monument in full scale in Room VII.

 It is obvious that Vigeland did not plan to leave the plaster reliefs as white monochromes; these are a result of death’s intervention.
 Yet in the context of the simple urn, one can argue that, when seen as a whole, a modernistic artistic expression emerges.

 In the same room, on the opposite wall, the plaster reliefs are reflected in the diptych Eternally Vanishing Bodies based on Kazimir Malevich’s (1873–1935) black square.
 The black square, according to Malevich, is not about cleaning up the pictorial space and the absence of figuration, but about the complete integration of content.

+The tension between a classical approach and modernism can be seen in the architecture of the Vigeland Museum, in the transition between neoclassicism and functionalism.
 The museum building was erected in two stages, where the expression changed from Nordic classicism in the east wing from 1923 to a simplified and functionalist characterized south wing from 1928.

-Welcome to the opening at the Vigeland Museum, January 30, at 18 pm.
+Welcome to the opening at the Vigeland Museum, January 30, at 6 pm.